3 Ways on How to Get Closer to God

 First, withdraw our hearts from outside people, events, and things, often quiet ourselves before God and commune with Him.

 Praying is an important way for us to communicate with God.
 But in our real lives, because we are tightly bound by children, housework and work, carrying a heavy burden, we often find no time to pray, or just go through the motions in prayer, not meaning what we say.
 Thus, our relationship with God becomes increasingly distant.
 Really, praying isn’t necessarily about how much we say or how long we pray.
 Rather, it only requires us to quiet our hearts before God, say to Him what is in our hearts, tell Him of our difficulties and deficiencies, and open our hearts to Him about our actions.
 Even if we only utter a few such prayers, we’ll feel that our relationship with God is very intimate, as though we are face-to-face with Him.
 I remember two passages of God’s words, “First, begin from the aspect of prayer.
 Pray with undivided attention and at fixed times.
 No matter how pressed you are for time, how busy your work, or what befalls you, pray every day as normal, and eat and drink God’s words as normal.
 As long as you eat and drink God’s words, no matter what your surroundings are, you will have great enjoyment in your spirit, and you will be undisturbed by the people, events, or things around you.
-When you normally contemplate God in your heart, what goes on outside cannot bother you.
+When you ordinarily contemplate God in your heart, what goes on outside cannot bother you.
 This is what it means to possess stature.”
-“When you are able to give your heart to God, you will be able to perceive every subtle moving within your spirit, and you will know every enlightenment and illumination received from God.
+“When you reach the point of giving your heart to God, then you will be able to perceive every subtle movement within your spirit, and you will know every enlightenment and illumination received from God.
 Hold onto this, and you will gradually enter into the path of being perfected by the Holy Spirit.
-The quieter your heart can be before God, the more sensitive and delicate your spirit will be, and the more your spirit will be able to perceive the moving of the Holy Spirit, and then your relationship with God will become more and more proper.”
+The quieter your heart can be before God, the more sensitive and delicate your spirit will be and the more your spirit will be able to perceive how the Holy Spirit moves it, and then your relationship with God will become ever more normal.”

 If we wish to become closer to God, we need to frequently come before God in prayer, and give our hearts to Him.
 Whether it be at gatherings or during spiritual devotion, or when we are walking down the street or sitting on the bus or at work, we shouldin our hearts or give thought to God’s love.
 Unknowingly, our hearts can then become quiet before God even more, and we’ll understand more of God’s will.
 In this way, our relationship with God will be closer.
 Moreover, when we give our hearts to God, we’ll be able to obtain more work of the Holy Spirit, and observe some spiritual matters; we’ll be able to be aware of the corruption we are revealing, and immediately pray to God in repentance so that we won’t distance ourselves from God.
 For example, as we are talking with others and begin to become unconventional, once we realize this, we should hurriedly pray to God silently, “O God, I’m reckless and I’m following my flesh.
 Doing this isn’t appropriate.
 I feel indebted to You.”
 From the outside, we don’t say these things, but we pray to God in our hearts, and our hearts don’t leave God.
 Only thus can we guarantee that we’ll live before God and build a proper relationship with Him.